animaltraits/animaltraits.github.io/README.md

 #### Website

 The website is intended to provide straightforward access to the compiled database.
-It is implemented using [GitHub pages](https://pages.github.com/), which uses [Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll).

 The source is in the [`docs`](docs) directory, and the website is available at https://animaltraits.org/.